MarkSherstan/Biodome/README.md

 * https://www.raywenderlich.com/2164-arduino-tutorial-integrating-bluetooth-le-and-ios-with-swift#toc-anchor-009

 ## Hardware
-* Use digital pin to wake up sensor (change to 3.3V 555 timer)
+* Use digital pin to wake up moisture sensor (change to 3.3V 555 timer)
 * Check backorder on BME280 - Not currently used for V1
 * Make the board act as a shield for the Pi (pins and mounting holes)